Queen's Club Championships: Schedule

 The Queen's Club Championships are held every year in June.
 They start one week after the clay-court French Open and conclude one week before the start of the grass court Wimbledon Championships, which are held just 4 miles away.
-The equivalent warm-up event for women is the Eastbourne International, although this is held one week later.
+The equivalent warm-up event for women was the Eastbourne International (until 2025 when it was downgraded to a WTA 250), held one week later.

 Up to 2014, the break between the French Open and Wimbledon was just two weeks, and the Queen's Club Championships started the day after the French Open's men's final.
 This changed when Wimbledon moved back a week to expand the length of the grass court season.

 Grass courts are the least common playing surface for top-level events on the ATP World Tour.
 The 2009 schedule included only four grass court tournaments in the run-up to Wimbledon.
 They were the Queen's Club Championships, Gerry Weber Open, Eastbourne International, and the Rosmalen Grass Court Championships.
 An additional tournament is played on grass in Newport, Rhode Island, USA, in the week immediately after Wimbledon.

 Coverage

 The BBC has covered the tournament since 1979 and in recent years it has shown the tournament in full after originally only broadcasting the final four days of the event.
 The BBC has a contract in place until 2024.
 It broadcasts the event mainly on BBC Two as well as on BBC Radio 5 Live and BBC Sport online.
-It was shown in High Definition for the first time in 2009.
+It was shown in high-definition for the first time in 2009.

 Since 2018, Amazon Prime has also broadcast from The Queen's Club in the UK.

 The ball girls for the Aegon Championships are provided by Nonsuch High School and St Philomena's Catholic High School for Girls, two schools in the London Borough of Sutton.

 Sponsorship

 From 1979 until 2008, the tournament was sponsored by Stella Artois, and thus called the Stella Artois Championships.
-In 2009 the tournament was renamed the Aegon Championships following a comprehensive sponsorship deal between Lawn Tennis Association and Aegon, which also led to renaming of Birmingham and Eastbourne grass court events.
+In 2009, the tournament was renamed the Aegon Championships following a comprehensive sponsorship deal between the Lawn Tennis Association (LTA) and Aegon, which also led to renaming of Birmingham and Eastbourne grass court events.
 In 2018, Fever-Tree began sponsoring the tournament.
-The online car selling website cinch became the title sponsor of the championships in 2021.
+The online car selling website cinch became the title sponsor of the championships in 2021 and remained so until 2024.
+On 23 January 2025, the LTA announced HSBC as the new title sponsor of the championships.